How to dominate your agile software development processes

 2. Improve flexibility and teamwork

-Agile software development processes cam encourage everyone in their teams to be more flexible — as they can work at their own pace.
+Agile way of working encourages everyone in the teams to be more flexible — as they can work at their own pace.
 However, regular meetings with the team are also important to make sure that everyone is on the same page and every weekly task is completed.
-Transitioning to Agile encourages team members to work together.
+Transition to Agile will encourage team members to work together.

 3. Predictable projects